maxamundsen/previous/src/docs/configuration.md

 ## Runtime Configuration

-Runtime configuration options are designed to be set by the system administrator deploying the Saral server executable.
+Runtime configuration options are designed to be set by the system administrator deploying the Previous server executable.
 Setting these options does _not_ require rebuilding the application, or access to the source code, as they are set at runtime.

 Example: You want to set different database credentials on your local machine, than on the production server.